DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 .. important::

-    For the purposes of this example we have turned off the global :ref:`authorization/policies:login required` setting and instead choose
+    For this example, we have turned off the global :ref:`authorization/policies:login required` setting and instead choose
     to define whether or not a view requires being logged in directly on the view rather than globally.
 This way we can demonstrate all three of